Andros-Spica/IN-HOPPE-Angourakis-et-al-2019/README.md

 # A general model for household-structured population dynamics: presenting the first component for a model of Indus Civilisation settlements in Haryana, NW India
-Presentation for the International Network -Historical and osteoarchaeological Past Populations Exploration (IN-HOPPE) workshop in Nice (5-6 December 2019)
+Presentation for the International Network - Historical and osteoarchaeological Past Populations Exploration (IN-HOPPE) workshop in Nice (5-6 December 2019)

 IN-HOPPE Network home page: https://in-hoppe.site.ined.fr/fr/ Workshop programme & book of abstracts: